 When your pet is diagnosed with cancer, you may be overwhelmed.
-Being told that your beloved companion has cancer can be devastating.
-Give yourself some time to absorb the information; then it is time to be come proactive.
-Find out as much as you can about the type of cancer your pet has, and discuss with our vets what potential treatment options exist.
+Being told that your beloved companion has cancer can be devastating, so give yourself some time to absorb the information.
+Then it is time to become proactive: find out as much as you can about the type of cancer your pet has and discuss with our vets what potential treatment options exist.
 Pets today have a better chance of being successfully treated for cancer than they did before, and the more we learn about it, the more pets’ lives we can improve and extend.

-Chemotherapy and Surgery: Lymphoma, Mast Cell Tumor, Osteosarcoma are all rather frequent types of malignant cancer.
-Ann Arbor Animal Hospital works with the following Veterinary Cancer Specialists—MSU Small Animal Oncology in East Lansing, Animal Cancer and Imaging in Commerce Township, and both Oakland Veterinary Referral and Michigan Veterinary Specialists—to offer chemotherapy, surgical options and staging.
-Many animals on chemotherapy have parts of the treatment and follow-up blood counts at Ann Arbor Animal Hospital, and some of the treatments at the referral center.
+Chemotherapy and Surgery: Lymphoma, Mast Cell Tumor and Osteosarcoma are all rather frequent types of malignant cancer.
+Ann Arbor Animal Hospital works with veterinary cancer specialists—MSU Small Animal Oncology in East Lansing, Animal Cancer and Imaging in Commerce Township, Oakland Veterinary Referral in Bloomfield Hills and Michigan Veterinary Specialists in Southfield—to offer chemotherapy, surgical options and staging.
+Many animals on chemotherapy have parts of the treatment and follow-up blood counts at our facility, and some of the treatments at the referral center.

 Multimodal pain management and holistic options:

 New diagnostic methods can help detect cancer earlier and improve your pet’s chances, and new treatments methods are being developed to provide better success rates with less risk of side effects.
-Animals tolerate chemotherapy with fewer side effects and much less hair loss than humans experience.
+Animals tolerate chemotherapy with fewer side effects and much less hair loss than experienced by humans.

 10 common signs of cancer in small animals (please note that these are also presenting signs for many other illnesses)

 - Abnormal swellings or growths that persist or continue to grow